-So let’s add these discoveries to our master flowchart, which is just one article away from completion.
-(The chart is getting big, so click on it to enlarge!)
+In any case, let’s add these discoveries to our master flowchart, which is just one article away from completion.
+(The chart is getting big, so click on it to enlarge.)

 When it comes to reducing DHT in hopes of stopping hair loss, we’ve covered…

 - 5-Alpha Reductase

 - Androgen Receptors

 But there’s still a fourth DHT-reducing pillar we haven’t discussed.
 What is it?